walker84837/chromasampler/README.md

 ![Licensed under GNU
 GPLv3](https://img.shields.io/badge/license-GNU%20GPLv3-blue.svg)

-`chromasampler-c` efficiently calculates the average colour of an image.
+`chromasampler-c` calculates the average colour of an image.

-It can extract dominant colour information from images in various formats.
+It can extract the average colour from images in various formats.
 This makes it useful for tasks such as image analysis, colour-based sorting, or generating colour palettes.